What is an Abdominoplasty?

 - Smoothing the lateral contour of the trunk

-- Recontouring the flanks and back (in extended and circumferential procedures only)
+- Removing excess skin and fat in the flanks and back (in extended and circumferential procedures only)

-Abdominoplasty is in contradistinction from liposuction, which is a procedure to remove excess subcutaneous (below the skin) fat, however, excess skin is not removed.
-Over the past 22 years, from the time I was a resident in plastic surgery to the present, I have seen many changes in both liposuction and abdominoplasty.
+Abdominoplasty is different from liposuction.
+Liposuction is a procedure that removes only excess subcutaneous (below the skin) fat, however, excess skin is not removed.
+Since 1990, when I was a resident in plastic surgery, up to the present time, I have seen many changes in both liposuction and abdominoplasty.
 The two procedures became more and more refined, yielding better and better results, with less discomfort and downtime, as well as a greater margin of safety.
 What I find most interesting, is that each of these procedures developed and matured, independent of the other.
-Also on note is the fact that in the past, a patient would undergo either abdominoplasty or liposuction, but not both at the same time, to recontour the trunk.
+Also of note is the fact that in the past, a patient would undergo either abdominoplasty or liposuction, but not both at the same time, to recontour the trunk.
 Now, it is more common to utilize both techniques to create a more comprehensive restorative plan to rejuvenate the trunk.

 Removing excess skin and subcutaneous fat of the abdomen

 The best patient for liposuction has minimal excess skin but has excess subcutaneous fat and the best patient for an abdominoplasty has the opposite situation: minimal excess fat but does have a significant excess of abdominal skin.
-This doesn’t mean that a patient is not a candidate for an abdominoplasty if the also have excess subcutaneous fat, or a patient is not a candidate for liposuction if they have some excess skin, I am just speaking in the most ideal of circumstances.
+This doesn’t mean that a patient is not a candidate for an abdominoplasty if the also have excess subcutaneous fat, or a patient is not a candidate for liposuction if they have some excess skin, I am just speaking in terms of the most ideal of circumstances.
 Many patients who obtain wonderful results from both surgeries do not fall at the far ends of the spectrum.
+Later on, I will discuss how the two procedures, liposuction and abdominoplasty may be combined during the same surgical procedure to get the most optimal results in patients who have BOTH an excess of skin and an excess of fat, which is the case in the vast majority of my patients who present to me for rejuvenation of their abdomen.
+This procedure is called a 4D VASER Lipoabdominoplasty.

 Figure 1 - The spectrum of balance between excess skin and fat - The patient represented by the left figure would probably be best contoured with liposuction, as her problem is mostly excess fat with little excess skin.
 If an abdominoplasty is performed, little excess skin will be removed and the overall appearance will not be significantly changed.
-The patient on the right, however, would probably be best serrved undergoing an excisional procedure such as an abdominoplasty.
+The patient on the right, however, would probably be best served undergoing an excisional procedure such as an abdominoplasty.
 Liposuction alone will not deal with all the excess skin.
 The patient in the middle has more excess skin than the patient on the left, but not as much as the patient on the right.
 It is a judgment call in these cases, and sometimes, neither abdominoplasty nor liposuction will be clearly indicated over the other.
-In these cases, the surgeon must determine what bothers the patient the most, how the patient feels about the resultant scars and give the patient several option.
+In these cases, the surgeon must determine what bothers the patient the most, how the patient feels about the resultant scars and give the patient several options.
+This patient would be an excellent candidate for a 4D VASER Lipoabdominoplasty.
+NOTE: While the patient on the right mainly suffers from an excess of skin and could be treated with an abdominoplasty alone, this patient would also attain better results with a 4D VASER Lipoabdominoplasty, as there is still excess fat that should be removed as well.
+The rationale for this will be addressed later on in the 4D VASER Lipoabdominoplasty section.

 The incision for an abdominoplasty is typically placed in the waist crease, sometimes a little lower.
 The incision is made down to the abdominal muscles and then the skin is elevated upwards.
 In all types of abdominoplasties with the exception of the mini-abdominoplasty, the skin is elevated above the umbilicus (the navel) up towards the lower margin of the rib cage.
 When this is done, an incision must be made around the umbilicus so as to keep the umbilicus attached to the muscles as the skin is elevated upwards above it.